 Crompton began collecting blood samples in the clinic for testing, and, incidentally, around that time, started seeing a new patient with LFS, 16-year-old Darcey Boucher.
 Although asymptomatic, she began routine screening after learning she carried a TP53 gene with a mutation, passed down from her father, who was unaffected and had previously been unaware of the gene gone awry.
-The only indicators were two instances of cancer in the family — an uncle who died of brain cancer and, more recently, her sister, who was undergoing treatment for a rare cancer at Dana-Farber Cancer Institute.
+The only indication was several instances of cancer in the family — an uncle who died of brain cancer, a grandmother who died of lung cancer, an aunt who had breast cancer, and, more recently, her sister, who was undergoing treatment for a rare cancer at Dana-Farber Cancer Institute.

 Although Darcey’s first head-to-toe MRI showed no signs of cancer, less than a year later — one month shy of her annual MRI — a lump on her leg prompted Darcey to contact Crompton.
 “She comes in, gets a focused MRI of her leg, it’s concerning, gets a biopsy, also concerning — osteosarcoma.
 One of the big questions we have currently is how frequently these whole-body MRIs can or should be done.
 We need tests for families that are accurate and easier to do more frequently.”